 Your browsing history is still accessible to applications on your phone.
 It’s no secret that mobile apps have direct and intimate access to the phone’s internet traffic.
 While there’s nothing you can really do to entirely eliminate data collection from apps aside from uninstalling them, you can at least stop them from collecting that data for advertisements.
 We’ve already written tutorials on how to stop this on both Android and iOS.

 Google has become a behemoth in the world of tech products and applications.
 Its products are composed of nearly 2 billion lines of code and the company probably has the largest single data storage and acquisition infrastructure in the world.
 If you are using Android, there is no way to escape Google’s data collection since the operating system itself is written and distributed by the company.
 In iOS, you’re just switching Google over for Apple and in many cases, you’re giving your data to both.

 But again, the idea here is to minimize the amount of data you send.
 One of the ways you can do that is to use DuckDuckGo (which is often associated with data privacy) as your default search provider in your browser.

 Become Invisible To Location Tracking

 Smartphones are exceedingly good at tracking your daily habits, from the path you usually take on a morning run to the restaurant you eat at most frequently.
 Location tracking helps companies determine what places are most relevant to you and whether you would like to see advertisements with special offers from those locations.
 If you are concerned about data privacy, this should be one of the first things you turn off.
 You can start by disabling your GPS antenna.
 But your phone can still send data about the Wi-Fi networks you connect to, which can still assist applications with tracking your location.
-We’ve written a guide on turning off location tracking on your phone for both Android and iOS.

 Be sure to leave a comment if you have any other tips that can help protect mobile users from app data collection!